day8/re-frame/README.md

 ----------  The End

-`dispatch` can be implemtned in There's a bunch of ways to implement "dispatch events".
-You could push the events into a core.asyc channel.
-Or you could call a `dispatch` multimethod, and find the right event handler by inspection of `first` on the event vectory.
+In our implementation `dispatch` and `router` are merged.

- Remember, an event is just data.
-And it is flowing in the opposite direction to the data which causes the DOm to be rendered in the first place.
+`dispatch` is the conveyor belt, and it could be implemtned in many ways:

-When an event reaches the end of the conveyor belt, it has to be routed to the right handler -- the one which handles this kind of event.
+- it could push events into a core.asyc channel.

-So something has to look at `first` in event vector cand know how to call the right handler.
+`router` could be implemented as:

-The conveyor belt could easily be done via core.async, but we do it the simplest possible way.
+- a multimethod, and find the right event handler by inspection of `first` on the event vectory.